josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 ### Call it in `ngOnInit()`

-While you could call `getHeroes()` in the constructor, that's not the best practice.
+While you could call `getHeroes()` in the constructor, that is not the best practice.

 Reserve the constructor for minimal initialization such as wiring constructor parameters to properties.
-The constructor shouldn't *do anything*.
+The constructor should not *do anything*.
-It certainly shouldn't call a function that makes HTTP requests to a remote server as a *real* data service would.
+It certainly should not call a function that makes HTTP requests to a remote server as a *real* data service would.

 Instead, call `getHeroes()` inside the [*ngOnInit lifecycle hook*](guide/lifecycle-hooks) and let Angular call `ngOnInit()` at an appropriate time *after* constructing a `HeroesComponent` instance.